Robert's Nook

 A note from Founder and Artistic Director, Ted Rooney

 We became good friends.
 Not long after that film, Robert and I ended up sharing a teaching space together in the City Sign Company building on Portland’s industrial Eastside—a four-story walk-up with a distinctly New York feel.
 We taught side by side for several years.
-We even talked about the two of us simply getting off book and putting up a small show for the twenty seats in our classroom, just because we could - which was my inspiration for the BareBones Theatre wing at 21ten.
+We even talked about the two of us simply getting off book and putting up a small show for the twenty seats in our classroom, just because we could—which became my inspiration for the BareBones Theatre wing at 21ten.

 Fast forward to 2021.
 I was now teaching with Brooke Totman in that same City Sign Company space when she discovered that the Shoebox Theater on SE 10th was vacant.
-She pushed—hard—for us to take the leap, and find a way to make it work by renting it out to productions and continuing to teach.
+She pushed—hard—for us to take the leap and find a way to make it work by renting it out to productions and continuing to teach.
 I caved.
-A year later, we both produced our first play.
-Until that moment, I had not take seriously the idea of actually running a theater.
+A year later, we produced our first play.
+Until that moment, I had not taken seriously the idea of actually running a theater.

 About a month later, a friend of Robert’s came to see the space.
 When he noticed the table, he stopped short and said, “Damn.
 Robert’s table is back where it belongs.”